 Crystal Meth Rehab Treatment

 Crystal Meth is used as a recreational drug for its ability to bring about a euphoric high and heighten the senses.
-People on Crystal Meth can go days without eating or sleeping.
+People on Crystal Methamphetamine can go days without eating or sleeping.
 Meth rehab is necessary to recover from addiction, which has devastating effects on individuals and families.

 Crystal Meth is “cooked” in labs that have sprung up all over the United States.
 Chemicals and other solvents that can be purchased at hardware stores and drug stores nationwide are components of this dangerously addictive drug.
 It’s labs can be easily detected due to the overwhelming odor of what appears to be cat urine.
 Crystal Meth and the toxic by-products that compose this drug can contaminate the air, cause illness and death, and are highly volatile, sometimes exploding without warning.